mysterymath/lcc6502/README.md

 An alpha prototype is under construction.
 Upon completion, the prototype will support:

-* All planned C features except character literals, string literals, floating point numbers, division, floats/doubles, setjmp/longjmp, and variable argument lists.
+* All planned C features except character literals, string literals, floating point numbers, division, floats/doubles, setjmp/longjmp, variable argument lists, and volatile.

   * If any of these occur, behavior of the compiler is undefined.